paultopia/conlaw_casebook/spring-2022-iteration/31a-freespeech.md

 #### "Core political speech": extra-protected?
 Maybe?
 Sorta?

 You'll often hear talk about "core political speech."
 The idea there is that the First Amendment, if it means anything, means "protect free debate in democracy," so the courts should be extra-vigilant against restrictions of political speech.
 That being said, it's not clear that this is a real doctrinal category: political speech gets strict scrutiny for content-based regulations just like everything else does.
+It's not like there's a kind of extra-super-mondo-mega-strict scrutiny for the political stuff.

 #### Political Campaign Expenditures: Protected.